microstub/microstub.github.io/about.md

 # Lab Status

-Currently the R&D Lab is well equipped for RF development below 500 MHz.
+Currently the R&D Lab is well equipped for RF development in the VHF band (30-300) MHz.

 Equipment List: